AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 * **[!UICONTROL Azure Redirect URL]**:

     Redirect URL can be found in the **Authentication** menu of your application in the Azure portal.
+It should end with the following syntax `nl/jsp/oauth.jsp`, e.g. `https://redirect.adobe.net/nl/jsp/oauth.jsp`.

 After entering your different credentials, you can click **[!UICONTROL Setup the connection]** to finish your external account configuration.